3 Tips To Improve Small Business Debt Collection

 October 1st, 2019 by New World Collections

 If you dislike managing past due accounts receivables to ensure steady cash flow, you are not alone.
 Small business debt collection can be a tedious task.
 It shouldn’t be complicated to collect payments in full and on time, but sometimes it is and can be frustrating.
 Keeping cash coming in predictably helps smooth out the ups and downs of doing business.
 Likewise, when accounts languish in AR, they disrupt cash flow, making the road to success bumpier.

-Every business owner likely deals with debt collection on occasion, but if you use a handful of best business practices and have a straightforward, actionable plan for debt collection, you can make the process less stressful.
+Every small business owner likely deals with debt collection on occasion, but if you use a handful of best business practices and have a straightforward, actionable plan for debt collection, you can make the process less stressful.
 And if you’re backed by an experienced debt collection agency, you may have an even higher success rate.

 The best starting place, however, is reaching out with a debt collection letter.
 Here’s how.

 Fortunately, you’ll find that in many cases, payments are late simply because a customer forgot to pay.
 It happens and can usually be rectified with a quick phone call.
 It’s important, however, not to let too much time pass.
 Give late-paying customers a polite nudge with a letter within a few days past the due date.

 For debt collection that isn’t taken care of with a phone call, it might be best to turn your account over to an agency that offers a low cost, flat fee service like New World Collections.
 New World Collection’s letter writing service is cost-effective, saves your staff the worry of creating and tracking collection letters and maintains your client relationships.

 Use These Business Practices to Minimize Debt Collection Problems